 Home Staging Secret #5: Brighten the Whole House

 When someone’s coming to see your home, you want to show off how much natural light it gets.
 In the absence of natural light, when the sun goes down or the weather isn’t cooperating, you’ll need to make up for it in other ways.
 If there’s a shady corner of the living room, put in a standing lamp.
 Make sure you’re using the right wattage and the right type of light, though; nobody wants to feel like they’re trapped in an office building under fluorescent lighting.

 Are You Selling Your Home in Lakewood, Long Beach, or the Surrounding Communities?

-When you’re ready to find out how much your home is worth, call our Lakewood sellers’ agents at 562-882-1581 for your free comparative market analysis.
+When you’re ready to find out how much your home is worth, call us at 562-882-1581 or contact us online for your free comparative market analysis.
 We’d also love the opportunity to discuss how we can put your home in front of all the right buyers to help you sell it quickly—and at the right price.